gesundes/dragonflydb_apt/README.md

 ## Security Considerations

 - Private GPG key is stored securely in GitHub Secrets
+- Private key files are protected by .gitignore and never committed to git
 - Repository metadata is cryptographically signed
 - Users can verify package integrity using the public key
 - Regular updates ensure latest security patches